clanazzari/bloggerwithdrupal/README.md

 # bloggerwithdrupal
 bloggerwithdrupal

-This is a sample project done in Drupal with configurations of OpenShift and a responsive personalized simple theme.
+This is a sample project done in Drupal with settings for OpenShift and a responsive personalized simple theme.

 Theme and Showcase
 --------------